MicrosoftDocs/powerbi-docs/powerbi-docs/transform-model/log-analytics/desktop-loganalytics-reportguide-datasets.md

 The app loads data from a single Azure Log Analytics workspace.

 It doesn't matter if the Log Analytics workspace contains data from many Power BI workspaces.
 It also doesn't matter which level of administrator configured logging.
 The log schemas are exactly the same for every role, so there is only one version of the app.
-We included different levels of aggregation to cater for a range of use cases.
+We included different levels of aggregation to accommodate a range of use cases.
 [Using Log Analytics in Power BI](desktop-log-analytics-overview.md) goes into detail on this.

 ## App Data Model